metal3-io/metal3-docs/design/metadata-handling.md

 - An already generated Metal3Data object exists with an ownerReference to this Metal3Machine.
 In that case, the reconciler will verify that the required secrets exist.
 If they do not, they will be created.
-- if no secret exists with an ownerReference to this Metal3Machine, then the reconciler will create one and fill the respective field with the secret name.
+- if no Metal3Data exists with an ownerReference to this Metal3Machine, then the reconciler will create one and fill the respective field with the secret name.

 To create a Metal3Data object, the Metal3DataTemplate controller will select an